rsksmart/devportal/docs/02-developers/04-quickstart/foundry.md

 ### Adding environment variables to your project

-After obtaining the RPC URLs, create a file named `.env` in your project's root directory (important: this file should not be committed to version control).
-Add the necessary environment variables to the `.env` file:
+After obtaining the RPC URLs, create a file named `.env` in your project's root directory `/.env` at the same level of `.env.example` file (important: this file should not be committed to version control).
+Add the next environment variable to the `.env` file:
 ```
 PRIVATE_KEY: Your private key (e.g., from your Metamask account details).
 ```